SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/anyon_qpu.md

    realm:         test-realm

 ```
+We should also provide user credentials and a `project_id` if needed.
+These are required in
+order to submit jobs through Thunderhead.

 !!! danger "Keep your credentials safe!"
-	If you plan to make your code public or work in a shared environment, it is best to use environment variables to set the user credentials rather than hardcoding them!
+	If you plan to make your code public or work in a shared environment, it is best to use
+      environment variables to set the user credentials rather than hardcoding them!

-We can now print the `qpu` object to print further information about the hardware:
+We can now print the `qpu` object to obtain further information about the hardware:

 ```jldoctest anyon_qpu_tutorial
 println(qpu)